Shredmetal/llmtest/docs/reliability_testing/behavior_at_semantic_boundaries.md

 ## Analysis

-Upon careful analysis (Library author's note: I had to read the test case several times to pick up on it, and I'm a lawyer by training with 3 years of litigation experience), we identified a subtle but critical semantic boundary in the original requirement:
+Upon careful analysis, we identified a subtle but critical semantic boundary that affected the behavioral testing:

 1. The Semantic Boundary:

     - Original text: "emergency response steps" (plural)
     - Test content provided: "seek medical attention" (singular)
     - Question: Does a single, obvious response step satisfy a requirement for "steps"?

+This semantic boundary - the interpretation of whether a single step satisfies a plural requirement - caused non-deterministic behavior in our behavioral tests.
+This demonstrates how semantic ambiguities can directly impact the reliability of behavioral testing.

 2. The Test Content: